VLucet/git-and-github-with-r-workshop/README.md

 # Git and github with R Workshop - November 2019 👩‍💻 👨‍💻

-This workshop makes use of differents source of online learning materials.
+This workshop makes use of different sources of online learning materials.

 ## O sensei, Linus Torvalds
 The mind behind linux (listen until ~9:20): https://youtu.be/o8NPllzkFhE?t=433